Tony-R12/Module-7/Recursion-Palindrome Checker Using Recursion.md

-# 🔁 Recursion:Palindrome Checker Using Recursion in Python
+# 🔁 Recursion:Factorial Using Recursion in Python

 ## 🎯 AIM:
-To write a Python program to check whether a given string is a **palindrome** using **recursion**.
+To Write a Python program to find the result of a! - b! using recursion.

 ---